eduflow/blog.notifly.io/_posts/2020-11-04-hardly-working-with-cloudflare-workers.md

 However, redirects from page rules are applied after any worker on the same URL.
 Since my worker's default action is to reverse proxy, the redirect page rule will never be hit.

-Annoyingly, this isn't clearly described in the docs and you'll have to find [this forum](https://community.cloudflare.com/t/cf-workers-and-rate-limiting-firewall-rules-bot-management/132164/3) post from the official Cloudflare forum to know that.
-The forum post notes that "security-related ones will run before" – but which ones are those?
+Annoyingly, this isn't clearly described in the docs and you'll have to find [this forum post](https://community.cloudflare.com/t/cf-workers-and-rate-limiting-firewall-rules-bot-management/132164/3) from the official Cloudflare forum to know that.
+The post notes that "_security-related ones will run before [workers]_" – but which ones are those?
 (All respect to Kenton Varda who wrote the post and is the main architect behind Cloudflare Workers.
 Cloudflare Workers *are* very very cool, but they are also a bit more quirky than I'd like at the moment)

 In order to preserve these redirects, I'll have to manually write them in the worker code (or relay the URLs that need to redirect to Cloudflare itself – which is basically the same amount of code).